-This article has been written with direct inputs from my friend Sweety Jatyan, an Indian citizen, who travelled to Thailand with her husband and got visa on arrival successfully.
+This article has been written with direct inputs from my friend Sweety Jatyan, an Indian citizen, who traveled to Thailand with her husband and got the visa on arrival successfully.

-However, getting the visa on arrival in Thailand was easy and quick, and I would recommend it to anyone.
+However, getting a visa on arrival in Thailand was easy and quick, and I would recommend it to anyone.

 What’s your visa status?

 1.If you are a citizen from 18 countries such as India, China, Mexico, Romania etc., then you are at the right place.
 You can check if your country is one of the countries eligible for VoA on the website of Thailand’s foreign ministry.
-It’s for 15 days only.
+It’s for 15 days only, although recently Thai government has bumped it up to 30 days.
+This is in effect until 31st March 2023.

 2. If you are visa exempt for Thailand, then that’s awesome.
 This means you receive an entry stamp when you enter Thailand.
 You don’t need a visa on arrival.
 Examples- USA, UK, Australia, Vietnam etc.